 Placement into the math courses is based on a combination of the student’s college and the student's highest score on the ALEKS Math Placement Exam.
 Cutoff scores and course placement decisions are derived in collaboration with the Mathematics Department and are reviewed annually.
 The policies below apply to all students entering the University of Illinois at Urbana-Champaign in Summer 2013, Fall 2013, or Spring 2014.

 All new freshmen are required to take the ALEKS Math Placement Exam prior to registration, even if you are expecting AP or IB course proficiency credit.

 The ALEKS Math Placement Exam does not award proficiency credit.
-Click here for information about the Math Proficiency Exams.
+Proficiency tests are given separately.

 NOTE TO STUDENTS WHO EARNED ADVANCED PLACEMENT OR INTERNATIONAL BACCALAUREATE CREDIT:

 You will have more options than students who did not take AP or IB.
-You may accept your test-based credit and follow the placement recommendation that is based on your AP or IB score, or you may decline your test-based credit and enroll in the actual course.
+You may accept your test-based credit and follow the placement recommendation that is based on your AP or IB score, or you may enroll in the course that you would have earned credit for.
+(Duplicate credit is not permitted.)
 Please discuss your course enrollment options with your academic advisor, who will guide you through your particular program's requirements.
-Duplicate credit is not permitted.